ishi0026/portfolio/README.md

 Questions?
-color custom properties - contact page button is ok, will add works page or not? can I change text-danger color? or should add specific name? image optimize using "picture" validate html, css -  contactForm for attribute role in form /  socialmedia for attribute role on element footer in fotter???
+should use other frameworks??? tailwind? should use media query for responsive? only used with bootstrap... color custom properties - contact page button is ok, will add works page or not? can I change text-danger color? or should add specific name? image optimize using "picture" validate html, css -  contactForm for attribute role in form /  socialmedia for attribute role on element footer in fotter???